Golden Gate to Ancient Rus'. VI

 In the illustration on the left you see these brothers.
 What do you think this image is? (icon)

-review and discussion.
+Review and discussion.

 Who wrote books in Ancient Rus'?

-And who copied them by hand?
+Who copied them by hand?

-Reading and looking at the illustration.
+Reading and looking at illustrations.

 Who are they monks ?